corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 A high-end, self-managing filing system that keeps all the database safe, organized, and quickly accessible, even if one of the database instances has a problem.
 ### RDS: Relational Database Service
 A managed database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently.

+Backup for better performance and avoid disaster.

+Read replica v.s.
+RDS in multi-AZ

+take a snapshot
+restore to point in time
+what is the difference then?
 ### DynamoDB
 A NoSQL database service for unstructured data, like a magical notebook that instantly stores and retrieves notes no matter how many you have.
 ### CloudFront